 12.11.2018, 5:45 p.m., Kaufleuten, Zurich

-This year’s Forum for Economic Dialogue will be concluded with the Zurich Lecture of Economics in Society delivered by Joe Henrich, a Professor and Chair of the Department of Evolutionary Biology at Harvard University and a senior fellow in the Canadian Institute for Advanced Research in the Institutions, Organizations and Growth Group.
+This year’s Forum for Economic Dialogue was concluded with the Zurich Lecture of Economics in Society delivered by Joe Henrich, a Professor and Chair of the Department of Evolutionary Biology at Harvard University and a senior fellow in the Canadian Institute for Advanced Research in the Institutions, Organizations and Growth Group.
 His research deploys evolutionary theory to understand how human psychology gives rise to cultural evolution and how this has shaped our species’ genetic evolution.
 Using insights generated from this approach, Professor Henrich has explored a variety of topics, including economic decision-making, social norms, religion, marriage, prestige and cooperation.
 He’s conducted anthropological fieldwork in Peru, Chile and in the South Pacific, as well as having spearheaded several large comparative projects on human sociality.
 His most recent book is W.E.I.R.D.
 People: How Westerners became psychologically peculiar and economically prosperous (forthcoming).
 His other books and edited volumes include The Secret of Our Success: How Culture Is Driving Human Evolution, Domesticating Our Species, and Making Us Smarter, Why Humans Cooperate (together with Henrich ), Foundations of Human Sociality: Economic Experiments and Ethnographic Evidence from 15 Small-Scale Societies (together with Boyd, Bowles, Camerer, Fehr, and Gintis) and Experimenting with Social Norms (together with Ensminger).